nneonneo/sha1collider/README.md

 ## Usage

 Just run `python3 collide.py PDF1.pdf PDF2.pdf`, and it will generate `out-PDF1.pdf` and `out-PDF2.pdf`.
 These will contain the same content as the original input PDFs, but will have the same SHA1 hash.
+If the resulting PDFs don't work for you (e.g. they look corrupt, images have artifacts, etc.), try `--progressive` mode.

 ## Remarks